qtile/qtile/newdocs/manual/wayland.md

 ## Core Commands

-See the [Wayland backend commands][wayland_backend_commands] section in the API Commands documentation.
+See the [Wayland backend commands][wayland-backend] section in the API Commands documentation.